 The proposed map amendment will allow for infill development on vacant parcels and redevelopment over time of underutilized parcels.
 It will also allow the current nonconforming residential uses to become conforming, which will allow for reinvestment in the existing single-family residences where previously it was discouraged.
 The updated Downtown Plan establishes a density for bed and breakfast uses of 10 rooms per acre, not to exceed 10 rooms in total.
 Use-specific standards will be established in the Downtown Zoning District & Development Standards for bed and breakfast uses to address and minimize potential conflicts between this newly permitted use and surrounding residential uses.
-Standards within the Downtown (D) District.
+Standards within the Downtown Zoning District and Development Standards also ensure compatibility between properties within the Downtown (D) District.